 Janet Kraus is a Senior Lecturer in the Entrepreneurial Management Unit.
-She will be teaching Building Businesses in the Context of a Life (BBCL) and Founders' Dilemmas' both in the Winter Term of the 2012/2013 academic year.
-She is also Co-chair of the Executive Education Program, A New Path designed for women in transition.
-She is also faculty member in Executive Education Program, CrossRoads.
-She also runs two Women's Entrepreneurial Forums in the I-Lab.
+She will be teaching in the MBA program FIELD 3, in the Winter Term of the 2013/2014 academic year, as well as advising Independent Projects through the Women's Founders Forums.
+She teaches in Executive Education and is the co-chair of A New Path, designed for women in transition.
+She is also a faculty member in the Executive Education Program, CrossRoads and runs two Women's Entrepreneurial Forums in the I-Lab.

 A two time business founder, Janet has been involved in every stage of the entrepreneurial process including idea generation, product development, building teams, fund raising, identification of key strategic partners, business development and direct sales, operational scaling, crisis and recovery, buying and exiting companies.